rust-lang/book/nostarch/appendix_c.md

 The `Clone` trait allows you to explicitly create a deep copy of a value, and the duplication process might involve running arbitrary code and copying heap data.
-See “Variables and Data Interacting with Clone” on page XX for more information on `Clone`.
+See the “Variables and Data Interacting with Clone” section in Chapter 4 for more information on `Clone`.

 Deriving `Clone` implements the `clone` method, which when implemented for the whole type, calls `clone` on each of the parts of the type.
 This means all the